Locke & Key: Netflix series (2020–2022)

 On May 30, 2018, after Hulu had passed on Locke & Key, it was announced that Netflix was nearing a series order for a re-developed version of the show with Cuse and Hill involved once again, and Muschietti as executive producer.
 The show found a new director for the pilot and an entirely new cast except for Jackson Robert Scott as Bode Locke, who was cast in the Hulu pilot as well.

 Season one of the show, with 10 episodes, debuted on Netflix on February 7, 2020.

 Season two of the show, with 10 episodes, debuted on Netflix on October 22, 2021.

 The third and final season of the show, with 8 episodes, debuted on Netflix on August 10, 2022.

 Audio drama

 All six books of Locke & Key were adapted as a 13-hour audio drama released on 5 October 2015.
 Produced by the AudioComics Company for Audible Studios and directed by William Dufris, the work features voice actors including Tatiana Maslany, Haley Joel Osment, Kate Mulgrew, and Brennan Lee Mulligan, with appearances by series creators Rodríguez and Hill, as well as Hill's father Stephen King, in addition to almost 50 voice-over actors and an original score by Peter Van Riet.
 The work received critical praise and in 2016 was nominated for four Audie Awards from the Audiobook Publishers Association of America, including "Best Original Work" and "Excellence in Production."

 Card game

 In 2012, Cryptozoic Entertainment released a card game based on the series.

+Webtoon

+In 2025, the series was reformatted as a webcomic on Webtoon.